This post may contain affiliate links. Please read my disclosure.

 Instructions

 - Cut the acorn squash in half, lengthwise and remove the seeds.
-Discard.
+Discard or save to roast.

 Expert Tips: